 6. VetSuccess on Campus

-VetSuccess on Campus (VSOC) is a program furnished through the VA's Vocational Readiness and Employment program.
+VetSuccess on Campus (VSOC) is a program furnished through the VA's Veterans Readiness and Employment program.
 This benefit specifically guides veterans through the transition of service to higher education with resources, tools, and on-campus benefits to help them find college success.

 The benefit begins with evaluating the veteran that can offer suggestions for future career paths that the veteran is well-suited for.
 After that, VetSuccess on Campus can provide career counseling, college readiness resources, and other valuable tools to prepare veterans for college and their upcoming careers.